broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

+# 1.7.1
+2024-10-18 (Date of Last Commit)

+* Removed the underscore of the NHashID in the ATAC library metrics CSV

 # 1.7.0
 2024-09-24 (Date of Last Commit)
 * Added a python implementation of DoubletFinder to calculate doublet scores in gene expression data; percent doublets are now available as a library-level metric and individual doublet scores for cell barcodes are in the h5ad